SOUTH BAY HARBOR TRAIL:

 Take a left down Dorchester Ave (Separated BIKE LANE) and you'll come to the entrance for the US Postal Service facility at 2.4 miles.

-Note; The trail continues right in front of the guard house, but detour left to Rolling Bridge Park.
-A short loop trail takes you around this small park and includes a pedestrian bridge over Cabot Cove.
+Note; The trail continues right, but detour straight to Rolling Bridge Park.
+A short Loop Trail takes you around this small park and includes a pedestrian bridge over Cabot Cove.
 The park contains benches, interpretive signs and a big, red painted arm of the Old Colony Railroad Bridge that formerly occupied this site.
 At the time of its construction in 1898, the Old Colony Railroad Bridge was the largest rolling drawbridge of its kind.
 In addition, stones are arranged in a seating pattern to mimic a circular configuration of another bridge that occupied a nearby site.
 The trail then returns you to Dorchester Ave.

 Use the cross-walk in front of the guard house and cross over Dorchester Ave.
-This brings you to the southern side of the Harborwalk; Fort Point Channel.
-The trail travels alongside the channel on your left and Gillette headquarters on your right.
+Here the paved South Bay Harbor Trail & Boston Harborwalk; Fort Point Channel continue.
+The trail travels alongside Fort Point Channel on your left and Gillette headquarters on your right.
 Continue along the channel and you'll go around tiny Binford Park.
 Informational signage along the trail.
 Spot another buoy.
 You pass by Necco St and come to the old Boston Wharf Company building after [2.9 miles]*.
 This building sits directly alongside the channel, but provides a corridor for pedestrians to pass through.